Untitled

 Attendance Policy:

-Students need to be actively engaged and submit assignments when due throughout the week in our online course in order to be marked present -Two weeks is the maximum a student may be absent during the course schedule.
+Students need to be actively engaged throughout the week in our online course in order to be present - 3 weeks is the maximum a student may be absent during the course schedule.
 Being absent will impact one's grade as the assignments for each week factor in your grade and they are timely assignments that coordinate with our weekly progression.
-Students have one week to submit late assignments for partial credit; after the one week, late work will not be accepted for credit.

 Grading/Evaluation Criteria: